 Chinese Millennials are choosing to have more than one child

 Presently, infant care products are extremely popular in China’s e-commerce landscape.
 The growing trend among Chinese parents of providing their children with the best possible quality has fuelled the growth of cross-border e-commerce in the Chinese digital marketplace.
-Due to the presence of counterfeit products in the local market, Chinese parents trust foreign products more than local products.
+Due to the presence of counterfeit products in the local market, Chinese parents trust foreign products more than local brands.

 Quality is more important than ever for Chinese parents, which presents a significant opportunity for international companies, which are often perceived by Chinese consumers to be of higher quality, safer, and more reliable than their Chinese counterparts plagued by food safety scandals.

 The effects of this drive for quality can be seen in ever-more specific and detailed consumer demands for products to be healthy, pollutant-free, environmentally friendly, and contain minimal added additives, as well as to have a long service life.
 There is a growing number of brands increasingly launching herbal formulas and introducing organic baby products on the market.

 Chinese Consumers are researching online